zuthedan/ft/de/btu/sst/evs/blatt2/README.md

 # Exercise sheet 2 - Task 7

 The class `TimeFormatter` provides you with a graphical user interface to pass a number of seconds which then has to be transformed into the required format.
-Your contribution should be made exactly where you see the "TODO" markers in the code.
+Your contribution should be made exactly where you see the `TODO` comments in the code.
 These are in the following two methods:

 * `private boolean isNumeric(String str)`
     *  This method checks whether a given string is a numeric value.
 The result is returned as a boolean value.